bw/dr

 For further advice and answers to FAQs, please check out The Bright Wall/Dark Room Guide to Pitching & Submitting

-We are currently able to pay $50 for accepted essays, upon publication.
+We are currently able to pay $100 upon publication for essays accepted for our January issue.
 Please be aware that all acceptances are based on the presumption of the writer's good-faith engagement with our collaborative editorial process; a refusal to participate in this process may result in rescinded acceptance.
-In order to be considered for the issue we will need to receive a complete first draft of your essay via Submittable by October 7, 2023.
+In order to be considered for the issue we will need to receive a complete first draft of your essay via Submittable by December 8, 2024.

-Please be advised that given the high volume of interest for what’s typically 8 - 12 publication slots in a month, and to level the playing field between emerging and established voices, we rely primarily on Submittable in finding essays for each issue, and we do ask for full first drafts for consideration (pitches sent to Submittable are often seen too late to be considered).
+Please be advised that given the high volume of interest for what’s typically 8 - 10 publication slots in a month, and to level the playing field between emerging and established voices, we rely partially on Submittable in finding essays for each issue, and we do ask for full first drafts for consideration (pitches sent to Submittable are often seen too late to be considered).

-Before submitting, please make sure to familiarize yourself with the types of essays we tend to publish, and make sure to check our archives to make sure we haven't covered the film you hope to write about within the last calendar year (we even have an alphabetized database of every film we've covered under the "Films" tab for extra convenience).
+To increase your chances, it would definitely help to familiarize yourself in advance with the types of essays we tend to publish, as well as checking our archives to make sure we haven't covered the film you want to write about within the last twelve months.

-And last but definitely not least: for additional, detailed information on our general submission process and preferences, please see The Bright Wall/Dark Room Guide to Pitching & Submitting.
+And last but certainly not least: for more detailed information about our general submission process, guidelines, and editorial preferences, please check out The Bright Wall/Dark Room Guide to Pitching & Submitting.

 We welcome unsolicited essays on any film or television-related topic.
-However, before submitting a piece for consideration, we highly recommend reading The Bright Wall/Dark Room Guide to Pitching & Submitting, as well as browsing through our archives and reading a few pieces to get a better sense of the type of essays we tend to publish.
+However, before submitting a piece for consideration, we highly recommend reading The Bright Wall/Dark Room Guide to Pitching & Submitting, as well as browsing through our archives and reading a few essays on the site to get a better sense of the type of pieces we tend to publish.

 Unfortunately, due to the high volume of submissions and very few available slots for off-theme essays each month, we aren't currently able to respond to each and every pitch and/or submission individually.
 So, if you haven't heard back from us within three (3) weeks of submitting your piece, please accept our regrets that we won't be able to accept it at this time.